wp-plugins/simple-newsletter-br/readme.txt

 == Description ==
 Simple Newsletter is a plugin to generate a form to newsletter subscription, works with Jquery or without.
-Export all subscriber in csv with name and email, database validation to block two equals email.
+Export all subscribers in csv with name and email, database validation to block two equals email.

 == Features ==